OctopusDeploy/blog/blog/2020-01/operations-runbooks/index.md

 Teams use runbooks for two core reasons:

 1. Routine operations tasks, like database administration and service maintenance.
-2. Emergencies and incidents like website failovers and unplanned infrastructure outages.
+2. Emergencies and incident response like website failovers and unplanned infrastructure outages.

 ![Runbooks, runbook automation and runbook automation platforms](runbook-comic.png)